 There are many code compliant ways to run electrical wiring in a cordwood building.
 In general for wiring jobs we recommend that you follow your local building codes.
 In cordwood buildings in various parts of the country, we have used conduit, Romex NM, and UL 12-2 wiring (with a resistant coated jacket) wire-stapled to the middle of the posts.
 In this particular instance the electrical contractor chose to run flexible, plastic tubes (also called flexible PVC conduit).
 In accord with the blueprint, the ‘blue smurf’ wiring tubes were then installed throughout the building.
 The hanging blue tubes (with metal receptacles) were very irritating to work around during construction.
 The masons were constantly bumping into them while mortaring.

 The window boxes (made of double 2″ x 8″s) were hung, using the sturdy top plates as fastening points.
 The two exterior door frames were ‘roughed in.’
-Later these would have doors with beautiful etched glass panels installed for both privacy and beauty (see picture at end of article).
+Later these would have doors with beautifully etched glass panels installed for both privacy and beauty (see picture at end of article).

 The window boxes, door framing and wiring tubes are shown in the phot0.
 Notice that the window boxes are screwed into the top plate of the post and beam framework.
 This helps to assure that the windows will always open.